Bocchio01/NMEA0183/README.md

    2. Go to `C/C++ Build` -> `Settings` -> `Tool Settings` -> `MCU GCC Compiler` -> `Preprocessor`
    3. Click on `Add` and insert `STM32`

-4. Copy and paste the library files inside the `Core` folder of your STM32 project keeping the following structure:
+4. Copy and paste the library files from the `src` folder of this repo, inside the `Core` folder of your STM32 project keeping the following structure:

 ```bash
 Core